 Convincing manufacturers and users of these toxins that they are liable for the harm done by the products has been an ongoing battle.
 Toxic tort litigation increases yearly for people and their loved ones harmed by toxic substances and for environmental damage caused by their use.

 Toxic Torts 101

-A tort is a civil wrong, an injury to a person's body, financial situation, or other interest caused by another's negligence or carelessness.
-A person who has been injured is entitled to be put into the position he or she was in before the tort, often by financial compensation or some other remedy.
+A tort is a civil wrong — an injury to a person's body, financial situation, or other interest — caused by another's negligence or carelessness.
+Torts differ from criminal acts, in which the person intends to cause harm.
+Unlike criminal courts that punish the wrongdoer, civil courts restore the plaintiff to their position before the injury by financial compensation or other remedy.